 - Loose teeth and eventually tooth loss.

 Both smoking and gum disease are linked to serious health problems such as heart disease and strokes.
 If you are a smoker, make sure to practice good oral hygiene habits to help keep your mouth healthy.
+Read more about how bad is gingivitis on your oral health and overall health.

 How to Keep Your Mouth Healthy if You’re a Smoker?